 Aloe vera leaves contain a gel which is used externally to treat skin irritation, minor burns, sunburn, itching due to allergies and insect bites, sores, skin ulcers and many other conditions.
 The edible variety, Aloe vera barbadensis miller, is also used to make Aloe vera juice.

 This useful plant has a been used medicinally for more than 2,000 years, and it’s still very widely used currently for its healing and restorative properties, in fact, it’s one of the most used medicinal plant worldwide.
 Aloe Vera is used extensively in the food, health care and cosmetic industries.
+It is also used in traditional Chinese medicine (TCM) where it is known as lú huì 蘆薈.

 Aloe Vera Gel and Aloin